silrith/Silrith/README.md

   Docker-based environments and GitHub Actions for seamless delivery and scaling.

 - ✅ **Cloud & Server Infrastructure Consulting**
-  Architecture design and deployment on AWS, Azure, or Linux servers.
+  Architecture design and deployment on AWS, Azure, or Linux servers.](url)

 ---